oprypin/crsfml/docs/api/graphics.md

 Before calling this function, the render-texture is in an invalid state, thus it is mandatory to call it before doing anything with the render-texture.
-The last parameter, *depth_buffer,* is useful if you want to use the render-texture for 3D OpenGL rendering that requires a depth buffer.
+The last parameter, *depth_buffer*, is useful if you want to use the render-texture for 3D OpenGL rendering that requires a depth buffer.
 Otherwise it is unnecessary, and you should leave this parameter to false (which is its default value).